aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 The direct object of a sentence is a little special in English (and many other modern European languages) because, just like the subject, it is not preceded by any preposition.
 The subject and the object are generally distinguished by their order of appearance in the sentence (the subject typically precedes the object).

-Unlike English, some languages (even some modern Indo-European languages) rely more heavily on "case-markings" rather than prepositions and word-order to express grammatical relationships.
+Unlike English, some languages (even some modern Indo-European languages) rely more heavily on grammatical cases rather than prepositions and/or word-order to express grammatical relationships.
 A case-marking is typically a word inflection (such as a suffix, a prefix or an infix).
-In many such languages, English's "direct object" corresponds to an inflected noun in the "accusative case".
+In many such languages, English's direct object corresponds to an inflected noun in the accusative case.

-A vestige of this grammatical case-system (which English inherited from an older proto-language) remains in modern English's personal pronouns, for instance: "I/he/she" are "nominative" (the grammatical case of the subject), "me/him/her" are "accusative" (the grammatical case of the direct object) or "dative" (e.g.: "I give _him_ the book").
+A vestige of the system of grammatical cases (which English inherited from an older proto-language) remains in modern English's personal pronouns, for instance: "I/he/she" are "nominative" (the grammatical case of the subject), "me/him/her" are "accusative" (the grammatical case of the direct object) or "dative" (e.g.: "I give _him_ the book").

 === Verbs and Transitivity